kubernetes/enhancements/keps/sig-api-machinery/4006-transition-spdy-to-websockets/README.md

 does not support the newer `StreamTranslator` proxy.

-In this case, the initial upgrade request for `WebSockets/RemoteCommand` will fail, and the `FallbackExecutor` will follow up with a legacy upgrade request for `SDPY/RemoteCommand`.
+In this case, the initial upgrade request for `WebSockets/RemoteCommand` will fail, because the `WebSockets` upgrade request `v5.channel.k8s.io` will be proxied to the current container runtime which only supports up to version `v4.channel.k8s.io`.
+The `FallbackExecutor` will follow up with a subsequent legacy upgrade request for `SDPY/RemoteCommand`.
 The streaming functionality in this case will work exactly as it has for the last several years.

 2. A legacy non-WebSockets enabled `kubectl` communicating with a newer API Server that supports the newer `StreamTranslator` proxy.